emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 You seem to have a hidden well of energy you can tap into when you need it the most.
 You can use Resolve twice per day instead of only once per day.
 Additionally, when you use Resolve, you can immediatly make a Strike as part of the same Free action.

 ### Unparalleled Resilience
 Your resilience is matched by few.
-When you critically fail a Basic Might or Dexterity Defense Roll, it becomes a failure instead.
-When you roll a failure on a Basic Might or Dexterity Defense Roll, you get a Success instead.
+When you critically fail a Might or Basic Dexterity Defense Roll, it becomes a failure instead.
+When you roll a failure on a Might or Basic Dexterity Defense Roll, you take half damage.

 ### 18th